 Your loan servicer will automatically enroll you in a Standard Repayment Plan unless you decide on another plan.
 Here's one approach for choosing a repayment plan:

 Under the Public Service Loan Forgiveness (PSLF) program, your federal Direct Loans or Direct Consolidation loans are forgiven after you make 120 qualifying monthly payments under a qualifying repayment plan while:

 All of the income-driven repayment plans count as qualifying repayment plans for PSLF.
 So, if you're eligible for PSLF, consider an income-driven plan: IBR, ICR, PAYE, or REPAYE (but not ISR because you can't qualify for PSLF with this plan).
 Also, you should submit a certification form every year or whenever you change jobs.
 The Department of Education will then let you know if you're on track for PSLF.
 And you can use this tool to assist you in completing the forms required for this program.

 You can also qualify for PSLF if you choose the ten-year standard repayment plan, but if you're in this plan the entire time you're working towards PSLF, you won't have a remaining balance left to forgive after you've made 120 qualifying PSLF payments.

 Under the Standard Repayment Plan, you'll pay off your loans in ten years or less, which means you'll pay less in interest and get out of debt quicker than you would under another repayment plan.

-One way to figure out which of the other plans might work you is by using the Department of Education’s repayment estimator or by contacting your loan servicer.
+One way to figure out which of the other plans might work for you is by using the Department of Education's repayment estimator or by contacting your loan servicer.
 Find out who your loan servicer is by logging in here.